 Work-related attitudes.
 For example, nurses who fosters false expectations or unrealistic health outcomes for their patients can be more vulnerable to emotional stress then others.
-For example, they can become emotionally affected if the patient doesn’t get well as expected by the RN.
-Another example of attitudes are nurses vision and values and beliefs which include philosophy of care.
-These concepts may not play out as planned and can lead to frustration and burn out.
+For example, they can become emotionally affected if the patient doesn’t get well as the RN’s expectations.
+Another example is the nurses’ vision, values and beliefs which include philosophy of care.
+These concepts may also not play out as planned and can lead to frustration and burnout.

 Work-related characteristics.
-This has to do with the individual’s inability to control a working unfavorable environment.
-Employers trying to save money might create difficult working conditions such as old equipment or lack of staff.
-There are other overwhelming job related stresses that are inherent to nursing and are out of anyone’s control.
+This one has to do with the individual’s inability to control a unfavorable working environment.
+Employers trying to save money might create difficult working conditions such as not replacing old and faulty equipment, or not addressing staff shortages.
+There are other overwhelming job related stresses which are inherent to nursing and out of anyone’s control.
 Some of these are:

 - Increased patient acuity and complexity

 - Lack of leadership and peer support

 - Lack of autonomy at the point of care